SamLab17/314-Website/content/docs/lab_machines/tutorials/gui.md

 ## Every-Time Setup

-Make sure that Xming is running (it will be in the system tray when running).
+Make sure that Xming is running (it will be in the system tray when running) and run the following three commands in the command prompt.
-Then, when connecting to the lab machine, you'll need to add an extra argument to the `ssh` command:
+When connecting to the lab machine, you'll need to add an extra argument to the `ssh` command:

 ```